digital-chemistry-laboratory/currybo/README.md

 ## Citation

-If you use BoTier in your research, please cite the corresponding paper:
+If you use CurryBO in your research, please cite the corresponding paper:

 ```
 @misc{schmid_one_2025,